camillelamy/explainers/coop_reporting.md

 When the document is notifed of a **blocked access to the COOP page from a window it opened**, it should generate a report for the COOP document URL, the current environment and the following body:

 - *disposition*: "reporting"
-- *effective-policy*: the *report only value* of the COOP page
+- *effectivePolicy*: the *report only value* of the COOP page
-- *openee-url*: if the document opened by the COOP page and all its redirects are same-origin with the COOP document, the sanitized URL of the openee document, an empty string otherwise.
+- *openeeUrl*: if the document opened by the COOP page and all its redirects are same-origin with the COOP document, the sanitized URL of the openee document, an empty string otherwise.
-- *initial-popup-url*: if the COOP document is same-origin with the popup creator, the sanitized initial popup URL, an empty string otherwise.
+- *initialPopupUrl*: if the COOP document is same-origin with the popup creator, the sanitized initial popup URL, an empty string otherwise.
 - *violation*: "access-to-coop-page-from-openee"
 - *property*: the name of the property being accessed.

 When the document is notifed of a **blocked access to the COOP page from another document**, it should generate a report for the COOP document URL, the current environment and the following body:

 - *disposition*: "reporting"
-- *effective-policy*: the *report only value* of the COOP page
+- *effectivePolicy*: the *report only value* of the COOP page
-- *other-document-url*: if the COOP document and all its redirect are same-origin with the other document and all its redirects, the sanitized URL of the other document, an empty string otherwise.
+- *otherDocumentUrl*: if the COOP document and all its redirect are same-origin with the other document and all its redirects, the sanitized URL of the other document, an empty string otherwise.
 - *violation*: "access-to-coop-page-from-other"
 - *property*: the name of the property being accessed.